 A Story That Opened My Mind

 One story in the book had a profound impact on me.
 It’s simple, yet incredibly powerful.
-I’ve added a bit of my perspective to make it even more relatable.
+I’ve woven in my own reflections to make it even more meaningful.
 Let me share it with you.

 The Young Boy and the Monk